yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

-When a message is received for forwarding, the node **must** make a decision as to which node to forward onto next, except where the destination coordinates of a message are equal to the coordinates of the current node.
+When a message is received for forwarding, the node **must** make a decision as to which node to forward onto next, except where the destination coordinates of a message are equal to the coordinates of the current node, in which case the message is considered to have been delivered.

 The node should evaluate each direct peering and determine which peering will take the message closest to the target destination coordinates.
-This is done by calculating the distance metric between the peer's coordinates and the target coordinates, selecting the peer which returns the shortest distance.
+This is done by calculating the metric distance between the peer's coordinates and the target coordinates, selecting the peering which returns the shortest distance.

 A node **must not** forward traffic to any node which is not closer to the destination.